(Pericardial Tap; Cardiac Needle Aspiration)

 - You will need to restrict your intake of fluid and food prior to the procedure.
 The doctor or nurse will give you specific instructions.

-- If you have diabetes, ask your doctor how to adjust your medicines for the procedure.
+- If you have diabetes, ask your doctor how to adjust your medications for the procedure.

 Description of Procedure